tsteinholz/SpaceShooter/README.md

 ### For NetBeans
 WIP(Work in Progress)

+### To Debug
+Change your IDE Build and Run path to ./core/assets so that all of the assets can load in the way libGDX would like them to.
 ### Commit Code
 Once your Fork is ready to be merged with the master, send a pull request to `tsteinholz/SpaceShooter`.
 Make sure you keep your fork up-to-date to avoid merges with non-necessary merges or conflicts with the master branch.